V (singer): Impact and influence

-V coined the phrase "I purple you" during BTS' fanmeeting in November 2016; since then, purple has become a symbol of BTS and their fans.
+V coined the phrase "I purple you" during BTS's fanmeeting in November 2016; since then, purple has become a symbol of BTS and their fans.
 UNICEF used the phrase in their anti-bullying campaign with BTS.

 In 2018, Eugene Investment & Securities Co., Ltd. conducted analytical research on Google search trends relating to the K-pop industry.
 "V" ranked first on the chart as the most-searched keyword for the past five years in South Korea.
 In a survey conducted by Gallup Korea, V was chosen as the fourth most-preferred idol of 2019, previously ranking ninth in 2018.
 In 2021, he ranked as the most popular Korean celebrity in Japan for twenty-eight consecutive weeks.

 Various artists have cited him as an influence and role model: The Boyz's Younghoon and Hwall; Golden Child's Jaehyun and Jangjun; MVP's Been; Rainz's Byun Hyun-min; Cravity's Serim; Ateez's Yeosang and Mingi; D-Crunch's Jungseung and Dyla; Lucente's Bao; Newkidd's Yunmin; Boy Story's Hanyu; Tomorrow X Together's Beomgyu; Produce X 101 contestants Koo Jungmo, Lee Taeseung and Mahiro Hidaka; and former Wanna One member Park Ji-hoon.

 Personal life

-Since 2018, V has lived in Hannam-dong, Seoul, South Korea with his bandmates.
+Since 2018, V has lived in Hannam-dong, Seoul, South Korea, with his bandmates.

 Health

 In October 2018, during the Love Yourself World Tour concert in Paris, V had difficulty singing due to an illness and had to abstain from some of his parts during the concert.
 In October 2021, V's agency announced he would abstain from choreography during their Permission to Dance on Stage concerts due to a calf injury and would remain seated while singing.
+In August 2026, he stated that he was receiving treatment for hearing loss in his right ear, which he reported was functioning at approximately one-third the level of his left ear.